j-c/ScootersOverBneRiver/README.md

 # ScootersOverBneRiver
 Source for the various components of http://scootersbneriver.coolshitindustries.com

+# Config
+To run Azure Functions locally, create `local.settings.json` in both ScootersOverBneRiver and VehicleFinder.
+Refer to `_SAMPLE.local.settings.json` in each directory for an example.

 # Brief architectural overview
 Durable azure functions are used to query scooter data from Multicycles.org and placed in an Azure storage queue for further processing.